k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 #### Field Type Include List

-The purpose of the ```fieldTypeIncludeList``` plugin input parameter is to allow controlling which field's data types should be considered for creating the relations.
+The ```fieldTypeIncludeList``` plugin input parameter controls which field data types are considered when creating relations.

 By default, this parameter is set to the STRING, INTEGER or REAL data type for this plugin.
 The valid values are STRING, INTEGER, REAL, DATETIME, DATE and BOOLEAN.

 #### Factor

-Defines the score’s multiplication factor for data types other than GUID.
-By default, the factor is set to 0.85 in order to reduce the probability of a possible reference for the matches of the column, which have data types other than GUID.
+The factor refers to the score multiplication factor, applied only for calculating the score when comparing data types other than GUID.
+By default, the factor is set to 0.85 as it aims to reduce the probability of marking non-GUID columns as possible references as a potential match.